sveawebpay/php-integration/README.md

 Another complete, runnable example of a synchronous (invoice) order can be found in the examples/invoiceorder folder.

 #### 1.5.2 PaymentPlanPayment
+Perform an payment plan payment.
+This payment form will perform a synchronous payment request and returns a response object.

 The Payment plan payment method is restricted to individual customers and can not be used by legal entities, i.e. companies or organisations.

-First use WebPay::getPaymentPlanParams() to get the various campaign codes.
+First use WebPay::getPaymentPlanParams() to get the various campaigns.
 Then chose a campaign to pass as parameter to the usePaymentPlanPayment() method.

 ```php
 ...